Florida Diminished Value Law Claim Rights, Deadlines & Process Explained

 Clear answers to common questions about Florida diminished value law, eligibility, deadlines, and valuation.

-Is diminished value legal in Florida?
+Is diminished value legal in Florida

 Yes.
-Florida recognizes diminished value as a compensable element of property damage in appropriate circumstances when it can be supported with documentation and market-based evidence.
+Florida recognizes diminished value as a compensable element of property damage in appropriate circumstances when it can be supported with documentation and market based evidence.

-Do I need an appraisal?
+Do I need an appraisal

 Insurers rarely pay diminished value without documentation that supports the amount claimed.
-A professional appraisal report provides market-based valuation support and organizes the evidence in a defensible format.
+A professional appraisal report provides market based valuation support and organizes the evidence in a defensible format.

-Does repainting eliminate diminished value?
+Does repainting eliminate diminished value

 No. Even when repairs are performed properly, accident history can remain and may still affect market perception and resale value.

-Can older vehicles claim diminished value?
+Can older vehicles claim diminished value

 Possibly.
-Diminished value is often easiest to measure on late-model vehicles, but older vehicles may still experience measurable market impact depending on condition, desirability, and the severity of damage history.
+Diminished value is often easiest to measure on late model vehicles, but older vehicles may still experience measurable market impact depending on condition, desirability, and the severity of damage history.

-How long does the process take?
+How long does the diminished value claim process take

-Many diminished value claims resolve within 30 to 90 days when properly documented, but timelines vary based on the insurance company, claim complexity, and responsiveness during the claim process.
+Many diminished value claims resolve within 30 to 60 days when properly documented, but timelines vary based on the insurance company, claim complexity, and responsiveness during the claim process.

-What is inherent diminished value under Florida law?
+What is inherent diminished value under Florida law

 Inherent diminished value refers to the measurable reduction in market value that remains after a vehicle has been properly repaired.
 A vehicle with an accident history may carry market stigma even when repairs meet industry standards.

-Can diminished value be recovered through litigation in Florida?
+Can diminished value be recovered through litigation in Florida

 Yes.
 Diminished value may be pursued through negotiation or litigation when supported by proper documentation and valuation evidence.
 The outcome depends on the facts of the case and the available proof of market impact.